JustinDPerkins/Aspera-TM/content/15_Aspera_Setup/_index.md

 **1.** Sign up for a free IBM Aspera on Cloud trial.
 Click [here to register for a free trial](https://www.ibm.com/account/reg/us-en/signup?formid=urx-30538).

-- Enter your Account informations and create a password.
+- Enter your Account information and create a password.
 - Click **Next**.
 - Enter your additional details.
 Click **Next**.